junxit/us-congress-bills-117/metadata.md

 - 2022-04-07 — Senate amendment agreed to: Amendment SA 5025 agreed to in Senate by Unanimous Consent.
 - 2022-04-07 — Senate amendment proposed (on the floor): Amendment SA 5025 proposed by Senator Murphy for Senator Grassley.(consideration: CR S2081; text: CR S2081)
 - 2022-04-07 — Senate amendment submitted
+- 2022-04-08 — Message on Senate action sent to the House.
+- 2022-04-11 — Held at the desk.
+- 2022-04-11 — Received in the House.
+- 2022-06-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-06-07 — Considered as unfinished business. (consideration: CR H5322-5323)
+- 2022-06-07 — Considered under suspension of the rules. (consideration: CR H5260-5262)
+- 2022-06-07 — DEBATE - The House proceeded with forty minutes of debate on S. 3823.
+- 2022-06-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-06-07 — Mr. Neguse moved to suspend the rules and pass the bill.
+- 2022-06-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 392 - 21 (Roll no. 234). (text: CR H5260-5261)
+- 2022-06-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 392 - 21 (Roll no. 234).
+- 2022-06-09 — Presented to President.
+- 2022-06-09 — Presented to President.
+- 2022-06-21 — Became Public Law No: 117-151.
+- 2022-06-21 — Became Public Law No: 117-151.
+- 2022-06-21 — Signed by President.
+- 2022-06-21 — Signed by President.